cybertraining-dsc/reu2022/project/python/shelve/shelve.md

 ## Creating a New Shelf

 A new shelf can be created using the command: `shelve.open(filename)`.
-SHelv can store objects and thus you can for example insert a dictionary as shown next:
+`shelve` can store objects and thus you can for example insert a dictionary as shown next:

 ```python
 import shelve